yacosta738/yacosta738.github.io/src/pages/blog/how-to-order-your-spring-boot-tests-with-junit-5.md

        }
    }
    ```
-3. The third one uses @WebMvcTest, which utilizes MockMvc for testing controllers.
+3. The third one uses `@WebMvcTest`, which utilizes MockMvc for testing controllers.

    ```java
    @WebMvcTest(UserController.class)